chibiboba/JS-120/JS 129/JS 129 study guide.md

 Definition

 - The value of `this` is the current execution context of a function or method.
-- The value of `this` changes based on how you invoke a function, not how you define it.
+- The value of `this` changes based on how you invoke a function, not how or where you define it.
 - When strict mode is enabled,  implicit `this` is assigned to `undefined` instead of the global object.

 Implications